aws-samples/sample-amazon-dcv-gateway-serverless-api/README.md

 - Session tokens are valid for 1 hour
 - Access is restricted based on configured IP CIDR
 - Each session can only be activated once
+- Secret-based authorization is for demonstrating purposes only

 ## Limitations
 This implementation is intended as a starting point and should be enhanced with: